 Surgery can help to repair a fistula in some people.
 If you are not fit enough to have surgery, medication, creams and lotions may help to reduce symptoms.

 Vaginal discharge can be a distressing symptom of advanced cervical cancer.
 It can make you feel very self conscious, anxious and depressed.
-Coping with it can be hard, but depending on what’s causing the problem, a number of things can help.
+Coping with it can be hard, but depending on what’s causing the problem, several things can help.

 An infection is a common cause of vaginal discharge.
 Some women are more prone to getting infections during treatment with radiotherapy or chemotherapy for cervical cancer.

 Depending on the type of infection, antibiotics or antifungal medications can help clear it up.
-Although it can be embarrassing, tell your doctor about the symptoms you have.
-If it is an infection, they will be able to prescribe the right medications for you.
+Although it can be embarrassing, tell your doctor about your symptoms.
+If it is an infection, they can prescribe the right medications for you.

 The unpleasant smelling discharge may also be a symptom of the cancer itself.
 If your cancer is very advanced, it may be difficult to get rid of the symptom completely.